LF-digitala-kanaler/LFDS/content/components/web/navigations/navbar.md

       * Small size with vertical direction

       * Extra small for pop-out menus

+      ## Please consider

+      * Menues should be visible by default in desktop views.
+If you wish to be able to hide them, make it a user-action.
     name: Design
   - content: >-
       ## How to use